alaingilbert/agl/README.md

 The main differences are:
 - Functions return only a single value.
 This makes it possible to use types like `Option[T]` and `Result[T]`, and to support automatic error propagation via an operator.
 - To make returning multiple values easy, a Tuple type has been introduced.
 For example: `Result[(u8, string, bool)]`
+- AGL can be used as a scripting language

 Notable change: number types are `int i8 i16 i32 i64 uint u8 u16 u32 u64 f32 f64`